 - We’ll charge you for the spring semester in December.

-Overnight parking permits for SG4N or AV14B surface lot are based on space availability and are issued on a first-come, first-served basis.
+Overnight parking permits for RP10 surface lot are based on space availability and are issued on a first-come, first-served basis.
 Priority is given to those students living in their fraternity or sorority houses.

-To request overnight parking for spring 2021, request for SG4N or AV14B surface lot; copy/paste the email template below with required information.
+To request overnight parking for fall 2021, request for RP10 surface lot; copy/paste the email template below with required information.
 For students who live in off-campus properties that are not fraternities, sororities or MU Residential Life, please use the email template to request overnight parking.

 Student Overnight Parking Request